lisp-mirror/eql5-android/examples/REPL/README-2-SLIME.md

   $ adb forward tcp:4005 tcp:4005
 ```

-* on the android REPL, run (will be slow, you'll need some patience)
+* on the android REPL, run:

 ```
   (start-swank)